OctopusDeploy/blog/blog/2018-10/selenium/22-the-ticketmonster-test/the-ticketmonster-test.md

+---
-##The TicketMonster test
+title: The TicketMonster test
+description: In this post we learn how to test a real world Java web application.
+author: matthew.casperson@octopus.com
+visibility: private
+bannerImage: webdriver.png
+metaImage: webdriver.png
+tags:
+- Java
+---

+TicketMonster is a sample application created by RedHat to demonstrate a number of Java web technologies.
+The nice thing about TicketMonster (from the point of view of a WebDriver tutorial anyway) is that it has not been optimized for automated tests, meaning that to successfully test a typical journey through the application we can't rely on consistent network requests or all elements having convenient `id` attributes to locate them with.

-In order to write tests for TicketMonster, we need to have it deployed somewhere.
+But in order to write tests for TicketMonster, we need to have it deployed somewhere.
 The source code for the TicketMonster application is freely available, and you can find detailed instructions on how to run TicketMonster locally at <https://developers.redhat.com/ticket-monster/whatisticketmonster/>.
 However for this course we will use an instance of TicketMonster available at [https://ticket-monster.herokuapp.com/](https://ticket-monster.herokuapp.com/).

 We will test the scenario of purchasing a ticket for an event, so let's first run through the process of buying a ticket manually.

-Starting at the home page, we click the Buy tickets now button.
+Starting at the home page, we click the `Buy tickets now` button.

 ![](./image1.png)

 This presents us with a list of events.
-From here we click the Concert link to expand the menu, and then click the Rock concert of the decade link.
+From here we click the `Concert` link to expand the menu, and then click the `Rock concert of the decade` link.

 ![](./image2.png)

-We select Toronto : Roy Thomson Hall as the venue, and leave the default time.
-Then click the Order tickets button.
+We select `Toronto : Roy Thomson Hall` as the venue, and leave the default time.
+Then click the `Order tickets` button.

 ![](./image3.png)

-Select the A - Premier platinum reserve section, and enter 2 for the number of tickets.
-Enter an email in the Order Summary section, and click the Add tickets button to confirm these choices.
+Select the `A - Premier platinum reserve` section, and enter `2` for the number of tickets.
+Enter an email in the `Order Summary` section, and click the `Add tickets` button to confirm these choices.

 ![](./image4.png)

-With the ticket selection done click the Checkout button.
+With the ticket selection done click the `Checkout` button.

 ![](./image5.png)